1 March 2026

 Modern and classic approaches

-The “modern” approach to mixed models involves explicitly estimating “random” parameters and their variances (see below).
+The modern approach to mixed models involves estimating the variances of random effects and finding the conditional modes for each group (see below).

 Compared to the classic ANOVA approach to mixed models, the modern approach is: